Emperor Zhezong: War against the Western Xia

+Yuanfu era (1098-1100)

 On May 18, 1099, Zhezong became ill in which the symptoms were constant coughing and constipation.
 Zhezong did not get any better, even though he had taken many medications and so Zhezong asked his councilors to recommend physicians.
-Geng Yu, an physician who was recommended advised Zhezong and even though Zhezong followed his directions, there were no signs of him getting better.
+Geng Yu, a physician, advised Zhezong and even though Zhezong followed his directions, there were no signs of him getting better.